Tag Archives: Sean Baker

 Because Anora has received awards buzz and is classified as a romantic comedy, the audience at my showing seemed slightly overwhelmed by its raw nature.
 While there are comedic moments, they are shrouded in darkness, and I don’t think my audience quite knew how to respond.

-Some cover art has captured the main couple played by Mickey Madison and Mark Eidelstein happily dancing and depicted with the caption ‘a modern day Cinderella story’.
+Some cover art captured the main couple, played by Mickey Madison and Mark Eidelstein, happily dancing and depicted them with the caption ‘a modern day Cinderella story’.
 This is misleading to the gritty nature of the story.

 Madison plays Ani (Anora), an exotic dancer and part-time sex worker at a swanky Manhattan strip club.
 She lives in a Russian section of Brooklyn.
 Her life takes an unexpected turn when she meets and impulsively marries Vanya (Mark Eidelstein), the childlike son of a Russian billionaire.

 When Vanya’s godfather and parents catch wind of the union, they send their henchmen to annul the marriage, setting off a wild chase through the streets of New York.
-Vanya flees the scene and the others must find him.
+Vanya flees the scene, and the others must find him.

 Madison is brilliant.
 Known for a small role as Susan Atkins in Quentin Tarantino’s Once Upon a Time in Hollywood (2019) and a role in one version of Scream (2022), the young actress comes on as gangbusters.

-Her character is tough.
-We only know she lives with her older sister and their mother lives in Florida with her boyfriend.
-Presumably, her father is absent and she has had to find work to help support herself.
+Her character is tricky.
+We only know she lives with her older sister, and their mother lives in Florida with her boyfriend.
+Presumably, her father is absent, and she has had to find work to support herself.
 She is brassy, savvy, and intelligent.
 Most importantly, the audience roots for her.

-Madison has an aura surrounding her and she believably plays loving and hysterical with ease.
-Ani wants love but is also smart enough to know love doesn’t come easy and has a price.
+Madison has an aura surrounding her, and she believably plays loving and hysterical with ease.
+Ani wants love but is also intelligent enough to know love doesn’t come easy and has a price.
 Madison channels each emotion with seeming ease.

 Baker has become a favorite director of mine.
 He also writes, produces, and edits most of his projects.
-His films are not easy to watch but that’s what I like about them.
+Although his films are not easy to watch, that’s what I like about them.

 His films take marginalized or dismissed groups and provide representation.